 Great for those wanting to develop an overall formation, Mount Street Jesuit Centre aim to provide a programme of events for young adults (men and women aged 18-35) as they continue to develop on their faith journey.
 With Masses, socials, pilgrimages, or faith formation opportunities they like to encourage young adults in what can be a very busy world to come together in a community, take time to reflect through attending retreats, or one day sessions or ongoing courses that feed the soul.
 For more info, check out their website.

 8. Catholic Underground

 Delving into the universal prayer of the church, giving time for prayer and socialising, Catholic Underground is a bi-monthly event at the Centre for Youth Ministry, led by the charismatic and joyful Franciscan Friars of the Renewal.
 The first part of the evening is Eucharistic adoration, and begins with Vespers (Evening Prayer).
 After Vespers, there is a time of simple praise.
 This provides a window for each person to personally encounter Jesus Christ.
 The beauty of the darkened church, illuminated by candles helps us enter the mystery of our Lord’s presence in the Eucharist.
 The holy hour ends with solemn Benediction.
 Afterwards, people can socialise downstairs in the hall.
-Check out their website for more info.

 9. SPEC Retreat Centre